satmapkit/OceanDB/markdown/ingest.md

 oceandb summary alongtrack
 ```

+Use `oceandb summary alongtrack` to see what along-track data has already been ingested into Postgres.

 ## Eddy Ingest

 Before ingesting eddy data, modify the root `.env` file so OceanDB knows where the downloaded eddy files are stored.